Luckyducky20/sudoku-solver/README.md

 ### Why I Made This Project:
 This is my own personal project that I decided to start working on near the end of 2023.
 I chose to work on this project because I wanted to apply using C++ outside of a school setting.
-Something to note is that in early summer of 2022, I developed this algorithm on my own.
+Something to note is that in early summer of 2023, I developed this algorithm on my own.
-To my current knowledge there does not exist another algorithm like mine that exists.
+To my current knowledge there is not another algorithm like mine that exists.
 The inspiration behind my algorithm was from a CSCI course at my home town college in Missoula, Montana.
 In the course, we were tasked with developing a program in Java to make a program that __solves__ a sudoku board.
 I did this fairly quickly, but there was always the thought of "*is this efficient?*".